IORoot/Video_FFMPEG-Scriptflow/gui/README.md

 ## Configuration

-The GUI generates JSON configuration files that are compatible with the main `scriptflow.sh` runner.
+The GUI generates JSON configuration files that are compatible with the main `gui/js/scriptflow.js` runner.
 Example output:

 ```json
 {